ESMWG/NoahMP/README.md

 ./configure
 ```

-Select according to your operation system (Linux, Mac OS X Darwin) and the parrallel preferences (sequential or parallel).
+Select according to your operation system (Linux, Mac OS X Darwin) and the parallel preferences (sequential or parallel).

 ### Compiling